№ 4 (108) 2019

 Key words: artificial intelligence, technology, copyright law, patent activity, inventions, intellectual property

-On January 01, 2019, the Law of Ukraine «On the Application of Transplantation of Anatomical Materials to Man» came into force, which replaced the «moral- ly» obsolete and ineffective Law of Ukraine «On Transplantation of Organs and Other Anatomical Materials».
+On January 01, 2019, the Law of Ukraine «On the Application of Transplantation of Anatomical Materials to humans» came into force, which replaced the «morally» obsolete and ineffective Law of Ukraine «On Transplantation of Organs and Other Anatomical Materials».
 The new law regulates issues related to the transplantation of human organs and other anatomical materials to save the lives of others.

 Key words: transplantation, donor, anatomical materials, information, consent for donation, transplant coordinator

-- the correlation between the terms «the emergence of intellectual property rights» and «acquisition of intellectual property rights»;
+• the terms «the emergence of economic intellectual property rights» and «acquisition of economic intellectual property rights» are synonymous;

-- whether the provisions of the bill «On Amendments to the Civil Code of Ukraine regarding the regulation of legal relations arising in the event of a fair acquisition of property» (the registration number 7394 dated 13.12.2017) regarding the good faith acquisition of intellectual property rights are consistent with the legislation of Ukraine in the field of intellectual property.
+The author has proved that the provisions of the bill «On Amendments to the Civil Code of Ukraine regarding the regulation of legal relations arising in the event of a fair acquisition of property» (the registration number 7394 dated 13.12.2017) regarding the good faith acquisition of economic intellectual property rights are not consistent with the legislation of Ukraine in the field of intellectual property.

 The article provides recommendations on the improvement of intellectual property legislation of Ukraine regarding the issues above, in particular, recommendations on amending the Civil Code of Ukraine in part of defining: